 - Teachers:

-- · family support workers;
+- family support workers;

 - teaching assistants;

 - SMSAs;

 - representatives from outside agencies;

-other adults who may be working with children either on school premises or accompanying them on out of school activities, e.g. during field trips or on school journeys.
+- other adults who may be working with children either on school premises or accompanying them on out of school activities, e.g. during field trips or on school journeys.

 Wherever possible physical restraint should only be used by those with appropriate training.
+At our school staff are trained with Team Teach Techniques.
 However, it is acknowledged this may not always be possible and physical restraint may be used as an emergency measure by someone without appropriate training to ensure the safety of children in their care.
 Any physical intervention should be conducted making reasonable adjustment for students with SEN or disabilities.
 In this instance, someone with appropriate training should be called for immediately.